-We will take our bus with the first sun rays and that one will take us in the direction of Huigra from the imposing Andes to the quiet esplanades of the Pacific coast.
+We will take our bus with the first sun rays towards Huigra.
 In Huigra you will get to know the former train company.
-You will arrive at the traditional hacienda La Danesa in the Coast region of Ecuador and will take a tour inside one of the plantations and learn about the sowing and harvesting of Ecuadorian cacao, which is considered the best cocoa bean in the world.
-Lunch will be served at the hacienda and you will enjoy the gastronomy of local cuisine.
-Our next destination will be Naranjito where we will board the train to Yaguachi, the first station built for the Ecuadorian railway system.
-There, a Baldwin steam locomotive awaits you to lead the train to its final destination on this trip, a journey full of wonderful landscapes and cultural experiences.
+You will arrive at the traditional hacienda La Danesa in the Coast region of Ecuador.
+Here we will take a tour inside one of the plantations and learn about the sowing and harvesting of Ecuadorian cacao.
+Besides, it is considered the best cocoa bean in the world.
+Lunch will be served at the hacienda and you will enjoy a local cuisine.
+Our next destination will be Naranjito.
+From there we will drive to Yaguachi.
+The first station built for the Ecuadorian railway system.
+There, a Baldwin steam locomotive awaits you to lead the train to its final destination.
 You arrive to Duran before sunset and from there a bus takes you to your accommodation in Guayaquil.

 Hotel: in Guayaquil

 *Please contact us for special offers and child discounts.
 Prices are subject to change.

 *Price based on double occupancy.